c1barry/c1barry.github.io/_pages/publications.md

  -->

-# Enabling Smartphone Pupillometry using a Facial Identification Camera in At-Home Environments"
+# Enabling Smartphone Pupillometry using a Facial Identification Camera in At-Home Environments
 Submitted to CHI Conference on Human Factors in Computing Systems, September 2021

 In this paper, we introduce a novel smartphone-based pupillometer to allow for future development in clinical research surrounding at-home pupil measurements.